VladBangPao/Pipa/README.md

 ### Pipa Job Syntax
       initial_state={
-            /* create state variables here and manipulate them on the inside of your job code*/ }
+            /* create state variables here and manipulate them on the inside of your job code*/ /* these are like class properties, and jobs are like the methods that use them*/ /*consider them to have a this. prefix, so they are exposed to the all the subjobs in the hidden job class /*the job class constructor will have a this.queue that holds the functions and runs them in order*/ /*make sure all methods on the rs are syncronous in your sub_jobs or general job*/ }

       job = {